-The Company's main activity is the issuance of structured products comprising certificates, warrants and market participation notes, and the subsequent economic hedging of the risk associated with these notes through hedging with other JPMorgan Chase companies.
+The Company's principal activity is the management and issuance of securitised derivatives products comprising certificates, warrants and market participation notes, and the subsequent economic hedging ("hedge", "hedging") of the risk associated with these notes through hedging with other JPMorgan Chase companies.
 The valuation of a structured product will have no impact on the income statement, capital or net assets; as a change in valuation of a structured product will have an equal offsetting change in the value of the hedging transaction with other JPMorgan Chase undertakings.

-These financial statements reflect the operations of the Company during the period from 1 January 2023 to 30 June 2023 and have been approved for issue by the Board of Directors on 19 September 2023.
+These financial statements reflect the operations of the Company during the period from 1 January 2024 to 30 June 2024 and have been approved for issue by the Board of Directors on 9 September 2024.